CesMak/microflack_admin/README.md

 ## Modify ui service
 * delete all but _admin folder
   + --otherwise you will get: ERROR 1045 (28000): Access denied for user 'root'@'172.17.0.1' (using password: YES)
-  + it is also enough to delete wheels .mysql_passwords .mysql_root_password .profile
+  + you have to delete mysql-data-dir and wheels folder!
 * ./setup-all
 * ./createTestService.sh ui -u -env
 * stop container of ui service -->